False Atmospheres / A spoonful of ether

 This work uses photography as a means to further explore concepts of painting and drawing as reconstructions of what is given.
 Applying digital and post production techniques, formal visual elements are detached from their source as everyday objects then reassembled in search of poetic transformation.

 Transient.
 Intangible.
 Likeness generated through association, after-the-fact of making.
 Marked by instability and seeking reinterpretation.
-A process philosophically and ideologically free to revel in difference and contradiction
+A process philosophically and ideologically free to revel in difference and contradiction.

 Opening | Sat Mar 7, 3-5pm